bjssacademy/bjssacademy/README.md

 ## I'm an absolute beginner and know nothing about programming

-We've got some fundamentals covered [here](https://github.com/bjssacademy/fundamentals-general) that explain how to use the command line, and some basic programming concepts like variables and loops.
+We've got some fundamentals covered [here](https://github.com/bjssacademy/fundamentals-general) that explain how to use the [command line](https://github.com/bjssacademy/fundamentals-general/blob/main/commandlinebasics.md), and some basic programming concepts like [variables](https://github.com/bjssacademy/fundamentals-general/blob/main/variables.md), [types](https://github.com/bjssacademy/fundamentals-general/blob/main/types.md), [control flow](https://github.com/bjssacademy/fundamentals-general/blob/main/control.md) and [loops](https://github.com/bjssacademy/fundamentals-general/blob/main/iteration.md), as well as things like functions and [variable scope](https://github.com/bjssacademy/fundamentals-general/blob/main/scope.md).

 If you understand the tech jargon and want to create your own web page, then you'll want to know about [HTML](https://github.com/bjssacademy/fundamentals-html) for the basic structure, CSS to make it look better, and [Javascript](https://github.com/bjssacademy/fundamentals-js) to make your page do things!
 These guides won't make you an expert, but they will get you up and running with the bare bones knowledge!